 There will be a Canadian Student Leader Award offered to one deserving student from each province, the territories, and one discretionary award.
 In the event that there is no eligible applicant from a province or the territories, the CSLA Board of Directors will, at their discretion, award additional discretionary awards as is deemed merited.

 The CSLA Board of Directors will approve award winners.
 Applicants will be evaluated on whether or not they meet the meet the award criteria.

-All applications must be submitted to the Board of Directors by May 1st either electronically or in print form.
+All applications must be submitted by April 15th, either electronically or in print form.